Skip to contents

 get_resource_url(display_name = "Exam123")

-Or show all resources via:
+Or return all resources as a dataframe via:

-If you want to have more fine-grained control for uploading, check out the documentation ?upload2opal
+If you want to have more fine-grained control for uploading, check out the documentation ?upload2opal.

 Access rights

 Note that the access rights of the resource are set to public by default.
-This might appear very unusual, but for creating exercises incrementally this is the best option.
+This might appear unusual, but for creating tasks incrementally this is the best option.
 If you use any other access rights, you need to login to OPAL via your browser to see the web page, which will log you out via the API.
 Currently, there is not better solution for this procedure.
 Take this into account if you upload sensitive content!
-For instance, exercises that will be used in an upcoming exam.
+For instance, tasks that will be used in an upcoming exam.
 You can set the access rights via

 uplod2opal(..., access = ?)